KC-7/ai-art-site/README.md

 In addition to the above documentation, I would like to give credit to the following resources:

 - __Code Institute__ - I've been learning how to code through the Code Institute, I found the information learned so far has given me the ability to create most of this project, I found the walk through Django Blog Project very helpful and it was used as the base for this project.
+The Django "cheat sheet for deployment" was also really useful for the deployment stages, most of which has been reiteratted in the Deployment section above.

 - __Mentor__ - I found my three calls with my Code Institute mentor, Rohit, exceptionally valuable and useful.

 - __ChatGPT__ - ChatGPT is relativly new technolgoy and needs to be used with a mountain of salt.
 Despite its inaccuracies, hallecanations and limitations, I found it a very useful resource when creating this project.
 I used it to assist with debugging and to point me in the direction of some of the coding requirements.
 It was particularliy useful when configuring the GenerateArt View, this took some trial and error before I had it functioning as intended.
 I also used ChatGPT to create the boilerplate data for the static about pages.
 I cross check information provided by ChatGPT with reputable resources to ensure the data being provided is reliable.

-- __YouTube__ - I watached many videos on how to set up and use the OpenAI API, create Django projects, configure custom domains, etc.
+- __YouTube__ - I watched many videos on how to set up and use the OpenAI API, create Django projects, configure custom domains, set up free SSL cert, set up free custom email domains, etc.

 ---